gregjohle/you-shall-not-password-client/README.md

 This is a client for a new app that helps users to keep track of passwords.
 The passwords stored through the app are encrpypted for security.

+For information on the server-side API, click [here](https://github.com/gregjohle/you-shall-not-pass-api#readme)

 ## Documentation

 ### Landing Page